Water Heater Repair Broken Arrow, OK

 Should I Have My Water Heater Repaired or Replaced?

 You can expect your hot water heater to last around nine years.
-If you begin having trouble with a water heater older than this, it is always best to go ahead and replace it.
-Not only will this save you money on unavoidable future repairs, it will also get you a newer more efficient model of water heater which will save you money on your energy bills.
+If you begin having trouble with a water heater older than this, it is always best to replace it.
+Not only will this save you money on unavoidable future repairs, but, an upgraded more efficient model will also save you money on your energy bills.

-If your water heater is seven years old or newer, you will want to schedule hot water heater repair because in most cases it will be cheaper than replacing it and you can expect that your water heater still has plenty of life left in it.
+If your water heater is seven years old or newer, you will want to schedule hot water heater repair.
+In most cases it will be cheaper than replacing it and you can assume that your water heater still has plenty of life left in it.

 For a water heater in those in between years, whether you want to repair or replace will likely come down to what the exact problem is and the cost to fix it.

-If you are mechanically inclined and know how to do the job correctly and have the time and tools to do so, some water heater repair jobs can be done DIY, such as re-lighting a pilot light or replacing an Anode rod.
-However in most cases, the risk of danger and the price of the equipment involved means you are far better off calling a professional plumber for any hot water heater installation job.
+If you are mechanically inclined and know how to do the job correctly and have the time and tools to do so, some water heater repair jobs can be a DIY, job.
+Such as re-lighting a pilot light or replacing an Anode rod.
+However, in most cases the risk of danger and the price of the equipment involved means you are far better off calling a professional plumber for any hot water heater installation job.

 What Are the Most Common Problems with Water Heaters?

 - There is hot water, but it doesn’t last long enough: If you are having this problem, your thermostat may be set incorrectly or could be broken.
 This may be because the hot water heater you have is not large enough to accommodate your needs.
 You may need a larger tank in order to deliver more hot water.